browserengineering/book/book/scheduling-and-threading.md

 Task queues
 ===========

-At the moment, our browser has a lot of work tangled up, and it will take some substantial work to put everything in tasks on event loops.
+At the moment, our browser has a lot of entangled code, and it will take substantial work to put everything in tasks on event loops.
 Let's start by defining the infrastructure of event loops, and then move JavaScript tasks to the new infrastructure.
 Then we can reward ourselves for this